Ahh, fall . . . sweater weather, warm drinks, and pumpkin everything. I love fall – and fall-themed speech therapy activities are no exception!

 Coloring is so motivating for some students.
 (And it can be a calming activity – bonus!)
 For early communicators, you can work on fall vocabulary, requesting colors, and expanding utterances.

 For students who are working on auditory comprehension, you can use fall-themed coloring sheets paired with directions at their skill level.
-If you want a print-and-go version of coloring pages and directions, you can check this set out.
+If you want a print-and-go version of coloring pages and directions, you can check out this set.

 Fall WH- Questions for Speech Therapy